cryptonodes-core/cnmc-swap/README.md

 A must do the same with B's contract before withdrawing from the contract.
 A audits the contract and contract transaction to verify:

-1. The recipient address was the DCR address that was provided to B
+1. The recipient address was the CNMC address that was provided to B
-2. The contract value is the expected amount of DCR to receive
+2. The contract value is the expected amount of CNMC to receive
 3. The locktime was set to 24 hours in the future
 4. The secret hash matches the value previously known